Super Lawyers

 13. Who owns State Farm?

-State Farm is a "mutual" insurance company which means that it is owned by its insured policyholders and does not have stock or shareholders.
+State Farm is a “mutual” insurance company, meaning its insured policyholders own it and do not have stock or shareholders.

 14. How much will my State Farm Insurance increase after a speeding ticket?